The National Transportation Safety Board (NTSB) is recommending harsher laws to penalize impaired drivers.

 Vehicle seizures.
 Some states allow communities to seize – and sometimes even sell--vehicles belonging to people convicted of driving drunk.
 Stiff impound fees and penalties must be paid to redeem the vehicle.
 But the approach isn't catching on, Harris said, probably because exceptions--other family members need to drive, for example--make the programs difficult to enforce.

 Special license plates.
 A few states assign special vehicle plates, or a series of license-plate numbers, to convicted drunken drivers.
 Ohio uses red and yellow plates different from other state licenses on vehicles that have been impounded for drunken driving.
 Georgia and Minnesota use special plates on a limited basis.
 Oregon and Iowa have experimented with similar programs that aren't currently active.
 Special plates aren't a widely used tactic.
-Here's a roundup of state special license laws, from the National Conference of State Legislatures.

 The bottom line, say interlock advocates, is that even when jail time is served, it doesn't teach the convicted person how to drive sober.
 It is hoped that ignition interlock devices will do so.